Vencord/Installer/README.md

 If you get a `VencordInstaller can't be opened` message, right-click `VencordInstaller.app` and click open.

-This error shows because the app isn't signed since I'm not paying 100 bucks for an Apple Developer license.
+This error shows because the app isn't signed since I'm not willing to pay 100 bucks a year for an Apple Developer license.

 ### Building from source

 You need the go compiler and gcc (MinGW on Windows).

-On Linux you also need some dependencies:
+On Linux, you also need some dependencies:

 ```sh
 apt install -y pkg-config libsdl2-dev libx11-dev libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev libglx-dev libgl1-mesa-dev libxxf86vm-dev